ninuxorg/nodeshot/docs/topics/nodes.rst

  * can have custom properties by leveraging the ``NODESHOT_NODES_HSTORE_SCHEMA`` setting

 Other modules extend the Node object and add several functionalities like comments, votes, ecc.

+**Additional features**:

+ * Possibility to customize the default node schema by adding custom fields
+ * Set the default status of nodes from admin
+ * Nodes can be published by default or not
+ * Nodes may store descriptions in HTML format
+ * Elevation API, a proxy to Google Elevation API, default URL is at ``/api/v1/elevation/``

 ==================
 Available settings